ChesTaylor/fitpaycss.github.io/README.md

 External language file can also be used to override the verbiage in the text strings presented in the UI.
 The sample ```en.json``` file overrides the ```enter_security_pin``` message (this message is presented to the existing user when they get to the PIN Entry Screen).

+License

+Steve Matteson owns the copyright to the OpenSans font and it is licensed under Apache License, Version 2.0.